Turpin site

-The Turpin site (33Ha28) is an archaeological site in the southwestern portion of the U.S. state of Ohio.
+The Turpin Site (33Ha19) is an archaeological site in the southwestern portion of the U.S. state of Ohio.
 Located near Newtown in Hamilton County, the site includes the remains of a village of the Fort Ancient culture and of multiple burial mounds.
-Detailed explorations of the site have revealed the bodies of many individuals in and around the mounds.
+Numerous bodies have been found in and around the mounds as a result of thorough site investigations.
 The archaeological value of the site has resulted in its use in the study of similar locations and in its designation as a historic site.

 Excavations

-Local residents began to explore the Turpin site at the end of the eighteenth century.
+Local residents began to explore the Turpin Site at the end of the eighteenth century.
 At this time, it appears that at least three mounds were located in the vicinity of the main village site, as well as a Native American cemetery.
 This cemetery was a primary focus of an excavation in 1800, which resulted in the unearthing of fifty skeletons.

 In 1881, the premier mound at the site — then on the farmstead of Philip Turpin — was recorded as being known as one of the principal prehistoric sites in Anderson Township; at that time, it stood 10 ft high, and its base had a circumference of 175 ft.
 Due to its size and location along the road between Cincinnati and Batavia, it was a local landmark.
 Surrounding the mound was the densest portion of the cemetery; an 1877 history of the area said that "human remains may be exhumed with almost every lift of spade or shovel."
 Other mounds at the site included a stone mound believed to have been built during the Late Woodland period and an earth mound dating from the Fort Ancient period.
 During the late nineteenth century, two of the smaller mounds at the site were excavated under the direction of Charles Metz, and the Fort Ancient mound (the primary mound at the site) was investigated in 1947 by an expedition sponsored by the Cincinnati Museum of Natural History.
 Charles Metz had reported that this mound had apparently been reduced by the Turpin family.
 Over sixty bodies were found to have been interred within it.
 While both adults and children were buried within many Fort Ancient mounds, the presence of many infant bodies in the Turpin mound distinguishes it from some other mounds of the period.
 Unlike many Fort Ancient mounds, this mound was found to include no structures underneath the actual mound, and few bodies were accompanied by grave goods.